Updated: Dec 11, 2019

 Self-diagnose with ‘Dr Google’ because you don’t’ trust anyone?

-Do you choose someone who practices health, from first re-connecting to and then living as an example of true self-care and in true service to humanity?
+Do you choose someone who practices health, from first re-connecting to and then living as an example of true self-care and therefore being of true service to humanity?

 This is my story: